Exploring Gender and Sexuality with Chantelle Otten

 any penetrative sexual play or massage.
 They can be cooled or heated for added temperature play kicks and are hypoallergenic for those with sensitive genitals.

 For those who want penetrative play with more pizazz, penis sleeves are a fun idea.
-Designed to enhance the size and texture of penises, this enhancement kit leaves you with a few different options, including vibration.
+Designed to enhance the size and texture of penises, this enhancement kit leaves you with a few different options, including an enlargement pump.

 For those who are looking to enhance the pleasure of a penis, a stroker is a versatile and satisfying toy which does just that.
 A silicone sleeve fits over the top of the tip and shaft and simulates oral sex.
 Pop some lubricant into it and away you go.